jphmrst/PLC/src/plc/fp/Basics.lagda.md

 no difference to the result.

 It is useful for us to see how we can define the boolean type and its basic operations.
-But in later chapters, we will use the boolean type defined in Agda's standard library rather than defining them ourselves.
+But later we will use the boolean type defined in Agda's standard library rather than defining them ourselves.
 So at the start of these files, you will often see the declaration